open/close all folders

 - For whatever reason Bykov hates when people are kissing around him; every single time this happened, it resulted in kissers being punished.
 Bykov "justifies" it with kisses being "unhygienical".

 - Biting-the-Hand Humor: In-Universe: Bykov trolls everyone, including his direct boss, Kisegach.
 Usually, he can get away with it.
 Usually.
 He also has low opinion about Kisegach's investors, and she barely keeps him from telling what he thinks of them to their face.

-- Bunny-Ears Lawyer: Despite being sarcastic troll, he is genuinely good specialist.
+- Bunny-Ears Lawyer: Despite being sarcastic troll and a little too childish at times, he is genuinely good specialist.
 He also knows when situation becomes too serious to joke anymore.